Vladimir Piniov

 Vladimir Piniov (ולדימיר פיניוב; 1957 – April 2001), known as The Bat Yam Homeless Killer, was a suspected Russian-Israeli serial killer thought to be responsible for the murders of at least three homeless people in Bat Yam between 1999 and 2000.
-Piniov committed suicide shortly before his trial was due, and after his death, the bodies of two more potential victims were uncovered, leaving investigators to believe that he could've potentially had even more undiscovered victims.
+Piniov killed himself shortly before his trial was due, and after his death, the bodies of two more potential victims were uncovered, leading investigators to believe that he could've potentially had even more undiscovered victims.

 Early life

 Born in 1957, Piniov, who worked as a chemist in his native Russian SFSR, immigrated to Israel with his wife and three children in 1993, settling in Bat Yam's Ramat Hanassi neighborhood.
 Within a few months of arriving, however, his wife fled to a hostel for abused women, claiming that Piniov was abusive and had threatened to kill her on multiple occasions.
 As a result of this, Piniov severed all connections with his family in the following years and became homeless, developing an addiction to alcohol in the process.
 Eventually, he built himself a makeshift shack among the bushes in the sandy dunes of the city's industrial area, complete with mattresses and even an improvised Jacuzzi, crafted from an old bathtub with pipes connected to a nearby propeller.
 His new home eventually became a congregation for other homeless people to drink alcohol and use drugs.
 In 1998, Piniov underwent a psychiatric examination at the Abarbanel Hospital, where he was diagnosed with psychopathic schizophrenia.
 Despite the doctors' efforts, he refused any treatment, and since they couldn't detain him by force, he was released.